rm-code/convenient-bags/README.md

 ### Turn Tail

-The mod also allows you to use a key (Default: 'X' - can be changed in the options menu) to quickly drop equipped bags in case of an emergency.
+The mod also allows you to use a key (Default: ___X___ - can be changed in the options menu) to quickly drop equipped bags in case of an emergency.
 This might come in handy if you are overencumbered while being ambushed by some zombies.

 The bags will be dropped in the following order: